cactusflashes/portlandia/README.md

 ##### Update Sept.
 20th, 2023 9:11 p.m.
 ###### Finished off a basic template page for project pages!
 Homepage is just about done, just a few additional touches for mobile, which I will most likely tackle this weekend.
 Next steps after that will most likely be to create the project pages with content, and then a /work page with all the projects as a gallery.
 I want to actually go ahead and set a deadline for myself on the first release of my official portfolio.
 I want to have the project deployed before the end of October.
 I'm hoping sooner than later, but after getting over the initial hump and mental block, I can feel the full development cycle begin to chug along.

+##### Update October 4th, 2023
+###### Actually finished a lot of small changes between updates.
+I have a better merge system and a better live dev environment to test changes now.
+I scrapped my mobile UI for now, but I am going to retackle that this upcoming weekend.
+I'm actually hoping to have a first complete prototype complete before next week.
+Cheers!

 ## Stack
 #### SvelteKit for framework
 #### Netlify for deployment